javascript-tutorial/en.javascript.info/1-js/7-deeper/2-closure/article.md

     alert( this === window ); // true
     ```

+    In non-browser environments, it can be any other object, the specification does not say anything more exact.

-2. When a function with `this` is called in not-strict mode:
+2. When a function with `this` is called in not-strict mode (forgot `use strict`?):
     ```js run no-strict
     // not in strict mode (!)
     function f() {